axai-mx/ansible-drupal-roles/README.md

 module for each of your sites.
 It depends on your sites already being installed.
 It will also configure syslog (`/etc/rsyslog.conf`) to log all drupal events to `/var/log/drupal.log`

+### mailer

+A role to allow the server to send emails.
+It uses postfix and the default distribution configuration.